 Note: Acceptable model quality is subjective, and depends on the type and scale (size) of the models produced.
-As a rule, however, more than 10 missing lines in one area of a column is considered unacceptable.
+As a rule, however, if two consecutive lines are missing, or if there are more than 10 lines missing in either column, the model quality is usually unacceptable.